 Tea Isn’t Always the Answer

 A hair loss treatment plan that contains medication licensed by the MHRA and approved by the FDA (the UK and US medical regulatory bodies) offers you the best chance of medically treating your hair loss.
-Men can take both Propecia, an oral DHT blocker, and minoxidil, a topical treatment.
+Men can take both finasteride 1mg (often known by its first brand name, Propecia) which is an oral DHT blocker, and minoxidil, a topical treatment.

 Women are only able to use minoxidil, but this in itself can be extremely effective as a hair loss treatment.
-Belgravia produce a range of minoxidil formulations in our pharmaceutical laboratories, and a hair loss specialist can decide on your ideal strength of treatment up to our high strength minoxidil cream.
+Belgravia offers a range of minoxidil solutions in its in-clinic pharmacies, and a hair loss specialist can decide on the ideal formulation of high strength minoxidil for each client’s needs.

-For both men and women, proven medication is combined with a variety of treatment boosters including Belgravia’s own nutritional supplement Hair Vitalics, which contains a specially selected combination of vitamins and other ingredients that help improve the condition and appearance of hair.
+For both men and women, proven medication is combined with a variety of treatment boosters including Belgravia’s own premium nutritional supplement Hair Vitalics, which is available in Men’s and Women’s options in order to be as highly-targeted as possible.
+Both contain a specially selected combination of vitamins, minerals, botanical extracts and amino acids, including selenium, biotin and zinc to promote normal healthy hair growth.